Ginkgos, Conifers & Bonsai

 Spring Grove - This small growing ginkgo has been developed and grown for several years.
 Spring Grove has earned the praise of gardeners and nursery people throughout the world.
 A time-tested winner.

 Sunstream - Leaves with irregular yellow-gold streaks are eye-catching all spring and summer.
 A recent introduction by Gary Handy, this sturdy little ginkgo is cheerful and lights up a small planting area.
 Rare.

 Troll - Small, deep green foliage is arranged in tight patterns.
 Dwarf and Charming.

 Dwarf Pines: Unique varieties for year round garden interest.

 Sciadopitys verticillata (Umbrella Pine) – Soft needle like foliage.
 Ancient conifer species is very slow growing.
 Also available as a dwarf form.

 Weeping Cedrus Weeping Blue Atlas Cedar is easy to train with stakes.
 Branching structure adds curves and twists to a landscape.

-We offer beech, maple and evergreen trees pruned and maintained in bonsai style.
+We offer beech, maple, pine, fir and evergreen trees pruned and maintained in bonsai style.
 Our bonsai maples and bonsai conifers are great as gifts for plant enthusiasts who want to expand a collection.